Open primary navigation menu

 Note on Writing Requirements

 Because writing is fundamental to Core and major curricula, all Core Writing courses must be completed by the end of the sophomore year.
-Students who have not completed Core Writing requirements by the end of the sophomore year may proceed at the college only with the permission of Dean of the Undergraduate College.
+Students who have not completed Core Writing requirements by the end of the sophomore year may proceed at the University only with the permission of Dean of the Undergraduate College.

 Writing in Context I: Literary Inquiry